Complete List of Databases (A-Z)

 Below is a list of the websites the library pays for containing resources often not found free 0n the Internet.
 You’ll need your library card to log in and while you can use most of them from home, there are a few that can only be accessed in the library.

 Ancestry Library Edition (In-library use only) Ancestry provides genealogical and historical research capabilities.
 With more than 5 billion names in over 4,600 databases, includes census, military, court, land, and probate records; vital and church records; directories; and passenger lists.
-For more information see Teresa’s guide to Using Ancestry Library Edition. ***While the library is closed, ProQuest and its partner Ancestry have temporarily expanded this service to library cardholders working remotely.
+For more information see Teresa’s guide to Using Ancestry Library Edition. ***During the Covid-19 pandemic, ProQuest and its partner Ancestry have temporarily expanded this service to library cardholders working remotely.
 Please call the library (604-885-3260) for instructions on how to access this resource.
 Once you have your access credentials, please click here.***

 BC Laws – Free public access to the Statutes & Regulations of B.C.